History of Peru: War with Spain

-Economic and International Crisis (1866–1883)
+Economic and international crisis (1866–1884)

 With Prado as provisional and later constitutional president, a new constitution was adopted.
 Its extremely liberal nature led to a civil war headed by Pedro Diez Canseco and José Balta, which ended Prado's presidency and re-established the 1860 constitution.

 The new Balta government appointed a young Nicolás de Piérola as Minister of Economy, who signed a treaty with the Jewish–French businessman Auguste Dreyfus.
-For its part, the House of Dreyfus pay S/. two million in advance, and undertook to pay at a rate of S/.
+For its part, the House of Dreyfus paid S/. two million in advance, and undertook to pay at a rate of S/.
 700 thousand each month and to cover the interest on the Peruvian foreign debt.

 As a result of the income from the Dreyfus contract, Peru embarked on a railroad-building program.
 The American entrepreneur Henry Meiggs built a standard gauge line from Callao across the Andes to the interior, Huancayo; he built the line and controlled its politics for a while; in the end, he bankrupted himself and the country.
 Financial problems forced the government to take over in 1874.
 The labor conditions were complex, with conflicts arising from different levels of skill and organization among the North Americans, Europeans, Blacks, and the Chinese.
 Conditions were very brutal for the Chinese, and led to strikes and violent suppression.

 Elections were held in 1872, with Manuel Pardo of the Civilista Party being elected as the first civilian president of Peru.
 The ascension of a civil government disturbed many members of the military, who believed they would lose the privileges that they had enjoyed until then.
 Among the concerned were the Gutiérrez brothers, originally from Huancarqui.
 The brothers, headed by Colonel Tomás Gutiérrez, carried out a coup d'état against Balta on July 22, 1872.
 The new government lasted until the 26th, when the brothers were overthrown, with three of them being killed and only one surviving.

 Pardo became president on August 2, ending the First Militarism that had existed since 1827.
 Under his government, the Treaty of Defensive Alliance was signed with Bolivia, which would lead Peru to fight against Chile 7 years later.